-Here, amid lawns and overlooked by the Propyläen monument on Königsplatz, you'll find museums such as the Glyptothek (photo above; Greek and Roman antiquities), the Alte Pinakothek (European paintings from the Middle Ages through the Rococo), the Neue Pinakothek (late 18th to early 20th Century art), and the Pinakothek der Moderne (inset photo), which houses four collections, including architecture, design and applied arts, contemporary paintings and sculpture, and the Bavarian state graphics collection.
+Here, amid lawns and overlooked by the Propyläen monument on Königsplatz, you'll find museums such as the Glyptothek (photo above; Greek and Roman antiquities), and the Pinakotheken, including the (European paintings from the Middle Ages through the Rococo), the (late 18th to early 20th Century art), and the (inset photo), which houses four collections, including architecture, design and applied arts, contemporary paintings and sculpture, and the Bavarian state graphics collection.

-Another important museum in the same neighborhood, the Lenbachhaus - Kunstbau, has works by Klee, Kandinsky, and other artists from the "Blauer Reiter" (Blue Rider) group along with examples of "Munich School" paintings and more recent modern art.
+Another important museum in the same neighborhood, the Lenbachhaus, has works by Klee, Kandinsky, and other artists from the "Blauer Reiter" (Blue Rider) group along with examples of "Munich School" paintings and more recent modern art.

 The Bayerisches National Museum is toward the , just east of yet another Munich art museum, the Haus der Kunst.
 The city tourist office calls the Bavarian National Museum "one of the largest museum of cultural history in Europe, with a rich collection relating to art, crafts, and folklore."